VittorioAccomazzi/LeafSize/README.md

 ## Workflow
 The application walk you through the steps necessary for the measurement:
--	Selection of the image layout
+1. Selection of the image layout
--	Settings for isolating the leaves (change the hue and saturation thresholds)
+2. Settings for isolating the leaves (hue and saturation thresholds)
--	Processing of all the images and remove the ones which are not correct, and accept the rest.
+3. Review of the result and removal of the ones which are not accurate, and accept the rest.
--	Review the results and download as excel file.
+4. Download the values as excel file.

-You can iterate thought these steps as many times as necessary and accept a few images at the time.
+You can iterate thought these steps 2 and 3 as many times as necessary and accept a few images at the time.
 So, you’ll be able to accommodate for situation in which a single setting is not able to work satisfactory across all the images.
+[This video](https://www.youtube.com/watch?v=_5F8r_aCtMU) shows the entire workflow.

 ### Privacy
-Your images will **not** be copied nor uploaded to a server, all the processing occurs locally on your computer.
+Your images will **not** be copied nor uploaded to a server, all the processing occurs locally on your computer inside your browser.

 ## Input Images
 The application assumes that you acquire a large number of images with the leaf, each image shall have 1 or 4 petri dishes and the leaf must be places on the dishes.
 The background (table) shall be white, and the lighting uniform.
 See the image below as example.